Can you remember your first time?

 Knowing more about it, first, helps you know what your worker is on about.
 It helps you know the type of injury they have, (as there are different types in the workplace).

-Check out this post: Why understanding musculoskeletal disorder is so important today.
+Check out this post: Why understanding musculoskeletal disorders is so important today.

 When you know that, it makes managing it easier because you can;